 Patients who do not achieve relief of symptoms within two weeks of starting the treatment should see advice from their GP.
-Over the counter proton pump inhibitors are used for short-term treatment of heartburn and indigestion.
+Over-the-counter proton pump inhibitors are used for the short-term treatment of heartburn and indigestion.

 9. Nexium Control as Gaviscon alternative

-Over the counter Esomeprazole is mostly known under the brand name of Nexium Control.
-Nexium control can be purchased in a variety of places including, supermarkets, shops, pharmacies and online stores and chemists.
+Over-the-counter Esomeprazole is mainly known under the brand name Nexium Control.
+Nexium control can be purchased in various places, including supermarkets, shops, pharmacies, online stores, and chemists.

-Nexium Control comes in the form of capsules and tablets, each containing 20mg of Esomeprazole.
+Nexium Control comes in capsules and tablets, each containing 20mg of Esomeprazole.
 A single dose of Nexium Control provides relief of symptoms for up to 24 hours.

 10. Guardium Acid Reflux Control

-Guardium acid reflux control is the latest addition to proton pump inhibitors available over the counter without a prescription.
+Guardium acid reflux control is the latest proton pump inhibitor available over the counter without a prescription.
 Guardium acid reflux gastro-resistant tablets contain 20mg of Esomeprazole.
-Guardium Acid Reflux Control is produced by the makers of Gaviscon.
+The makers of Gaviscon produce Guardium Acid Reflux Control.

 11. Esomeprazole (Galpharm)